CommodoreAlex/Jenkins/Installation_Setup.md

 Documentation for this particular plugin: https://plugins.jenkins.io/role-strategy/

+That is your first successfull plugin installation.
+Simple but a big step towards being a Jenkins user, and one that can integrate into teams for internal and more advanced future training opportunities.

 - **Restart Jenkins**:
   - After installing or updating plugins, restart Jenkins to ensure the changes are applied properly.
   - Use the safe restart option under **Manage Jenkins** to avoid interrupting active jobs.